-- i) Ease of Formation and closure: It can be easily formed and closed without any legal formalities. - ii) Large financial Resources:- There are more funds as capital in contributed by number of partners.
+- i) Ease of formation and closure :- It can be easily formed and closed without any legal formalities. - Large financial resources :- There are more funds as capital is contributed by number of partners.

-- Balanced Decisions :- As all important decisions are taken jointly by partners, they are good and balanced. - iv) Sharing of Risks :- Risks get distributes among partners.
-Which reduces burden and stress on individual partner. - v) Secrecy: The accounts of partnership firms are not presented before public and are not required to publish.
+- iii) Balanced decisions :- As all important decisions are taken jointly by partners, they are good and balanced. - iv) Sharing of risks :- Risks get distributed among partners. which reduces burden and stress on individual partner. - v) Secrecy: The accounts of partnership firms are not presented before public and are not required to publish.
 So, business affairs are kept secret.